 - 20 works by USA composers living outside the Bay Area

-- 10 works by composers under age 30
+- 20 works by composers under age 30, including student composers

 To enrich the diversity of our programs, most seasons include works in at least 8 languages.

 To fulfill our mission to inspire a love of choral music among young people, SFCA collaborates with local high schools and colleges.
 We have partnered with SF Conservatory of Music, SF School of the Arts, UC Berkeley New Music Project, University of San Francisco, University of the Pacific, University of Santa Clara, Crowden School of Music, and St. Mary’s College of California.
 As guests at the Chorus America Conference in 2011 and three American Choral Directors Association conventions, we have touched over 2000 additional students.